Install Let’s Encrypt to Create SSL Certificates

 Create an SSL Certificate

 Let’s Encrypt automatically performs Domain Validation (DV) using a series of challenges.
 The Certificate Authority (CA) uses challenges to verify the authenticity of your computer’s domain.
-Once your Linode is validated, the CA will issue SSL certificates to you.
+Once your Linode has been validated, the CA will issue SSL certificates to you.

 Run Let’s Encrypt with the